 - 2011 Helms receives national accreditation by ACCET in 2011.

 - 2012 As a result of continued growth, a solid curriculum, and a caring and dedicated faculty, the school is elevated to degree-granting level and renamed Helms College, with the Polly Long Denton School of Hospitality in Macon and the School of Hospitality in Augusta.

 - 2012 Helms College adds a second campus in Augusta, the heart of the CSRA.
 Set in a beautiful campus that includes Edgar’s Grille and the Snelling Center, both business enterprises support Helms College’s culinary programs.
 The Augusta campus is the first to offer evening programs to complement the busy schedules of working students.

 - 2014 Helms College receives approval for Associate Degree programs in Culinary Arts for its Macon Campus, and adds Associate Degree programs at the Augusta Campus in 2015.

 - 2016 Helms College opens the School of Health Services on its Augusta Campus and receives approval for Diploma programs in Patient Care Technician, Multi-Skilled Medical Assistant, and Medical Administrative Assistant.

 - 2016 An agreement with Johnson and Wales University, along with a 2014 agreement with the Art Institute, allows students to earn an Associate Degree at more affordable rates at Helms College and complete their Bachelor’s Degree at any of the four campuses of Johnson and Wales University, or at any one of five Art Institute campuses in the Southeast.

 The Future at Helms College:

-• Development of high-demand occupation middle-skills education programs for 2020 and beyond that change lives, families, and communities—one career at a time
+- Development of high-demand occupation middle-skills education programs and beyond that change lives, families, and communities—one career at a time